Tuesday, January 15, 2019

-NEW FOR 2018: ONE, TWO & THREE-DAY REGISTRATION OPTIONS AVAILABLE!
+AVAILABLE WITH ONE, TWO & THREE-DAY REGISTRATION OPTIONS – LUNCH IS INCLUDED!

-Develop your skills as a green industry professional by attending one of the Northern Green Master Classes (formerly Super Tuesday) on Tuesday, January 2, 2018.
+Develop your skills as a green industry professional by attending one of the Northern Green Master Classes on Tuesday, January 15, 2019.

-This class satisfies eight hours of continuing education requirements for the Power Limited Training Licensure, including 2 hours of code and 6 hours of technical training.
-The information provided during this class is orientated specifically towards the landscape industry, and will focus on principles of landscape lighting design and irrigation technology.
+Pending Minnesota Dept. of Labor & Industry approval, this class satisfies eight hours of continuing education requirements for the Power Limited Training Licensure, including 2 hours of code and 6 hours of technical training oriented specifically toward the landscape industry.

 7:30 a.m. – 4:30 p.m.

 NCMA Certification: Segmental Retaining Walls Installer Course – Level I/Basic